I have a couple of questions that are worrying me.

 As someone mentioned, you should figure out your use case before you buy.
 Implants are not magic and not all student cards, and especially transit cards, are compatible.
 So before you buy, tell us exactly what you expect to use it for and we can tell you if that is a reasonable expectation.
 A lot of people get the implant, and then ask why it’s not working with their [insert some card here] and it’s because it simply uses different tech and is not compatible.

-It is highly unlikely you will be able to clone any transit passes in Slovenia, they all use a Desfire EV2 AFAIK (so the only possibility is conversion).
+It is highly unlikely you will be able to clone any transit passes there, they all use a Desfire EV2 AFAIK (so the only possibility is conversion).

 Aha, good to know.
 Thanks for the heads up

 So would the xDF2 be the better choice, should i want to use mostly transit cards?

 Nope, it wouldn’t.
 Cards using a Desfire generally can’t be cloned to another card.
 If you wanted to implant a transit pass, you would need to send it to Amal, and he would remove the chip from it and convert it to a custom implant.